 Guest post by Karl Loo, MBA Candidate 2014, Saïd Business School, University of Oxford

-As a New Zealander, it was a proud moment to lead my classmates from Oxford University to visit Xero – a leading Kiwi business – in San Francisco.
+It was a privilege to lead my classmates from Oxford University to Visit Xero – a leading Kiwi business – in San Francisco.

 This year, our trek list included the likes of Google, Facebook, Square, IDEO, Y-combinator and Xero.
 Although Xero is a new arrival to the Silicon Valley scene, I have been watching Xero and its phenomenal growth in New Zealand.
 Now the company is one of the largest companies in New Zealand and is on track to dominate the accounting software segment globally – and it was great to see them in their new offices in the homeland of IT innovation.